seanenck/lockbox/README.md

 ===

-A [pass](https://www.passwordstore.org/) inspired password manager that uses a system keyring or command for password input over using a GPG key.
+A [pass](https://www.passwordstore.org/) inspired password manager that uses a system keyring or command for password input over using a GPG key and uses a keepass database as the backing data store.

 ![build](https://github.com/enckse/lockbox/actions/workflows/main.yml/badge.svg)